LasseKrarup/TheHideout/content/pages/about/pricing/index.md

     content: |-
       Mixing price pr track 1.500 ( max 35 stems )

       Volume discount will be offered please contact us for an offer.

-      Recordings done in the studio will be mixed with a disount.
+      Recordings done in the studio will be mixed with a discount.

-      Two revisions included.
+      *Two revisions included.*
     price: 5 tracks mixed  6.000 DKK (VAT incl. so no VAT will be added to the total cost.)
+  - title: Mastering
+    content: |-
+      Mastering pr song 450 kr.

+      Volume discount will be offered please contact us for an offer.

+      *2 revisions included in the price*

+      ***Recordings done in the studio will be mastered with a discount.***
+    price: 3 tracks mastered 1.200 DKK (VAT incl. so no VAT will be added to the total cost.)
 ---